The Windsor Long Walk has to be one of the most striking strolls in England.

 This is the largest and oldest inhabited castle in the world and was founded by William the Conqueror over 1000 years ago!

-Allegedly, it is the Queen’s favourite weekend home, so when you visit, check which flag is flying from the Round and learn if the Queen is in residence.
+When you visit now, check which flag is flying from the Round and learn if the King is in residence.

 When visiting the castle, you also get the chance to observe the changing of the guards – the duty of the Household Troops, who have held this role since 1660!